f5devcentral/kojot-acme/README.md

 <br />

-Scheduling is configured by adding the **--scheduling** command line argument, followed by a valid cron string.
+Scheduling is configured by adding the **--schedule** command line argument, followed by a valid cron string.
 No validation is performed on the cron string input.
 Please take care to enter a valid string.
 A few recommended resources for developing cron strings are here:

 * [Crontab Guru](https://crontab.guru/)
 * [CronDrive](https://www.crondrive.com/test-cron-expression)